arielle-elak/README-Generator/generated-readme/README.md

 * [Questions and Contact](#questions_and_contact)

 ## Installation
-npm i
+Since this project is not deployed, once you have copied the repo, you will need to use the command "npm i" in your bash terminal.
+The node_modules folder has been added to the .gitignore file for simplicity.

 ## Usage
-First people will open the app, then they will use the app, then hopefully they will like it.
+Please see the video below for a demonstration of the functionality of this app:

 ## Contributing
-Send me an email!
-Details are below.
+You are welcome to contribute if you wish!
+Please feel free to contact me using the information in the Questions and Contact section.

 ## Tests
-npm test
+There are no tests for this project.
+Should you create tests of your own, you may use "npm test" to initiate them.

 ## License

 This GitHub repository utilizes the Unlicense License.

 ## Questions and Contact
 Have questions about this project?
-You can email me directly at [email.blarghhhh@gmail.com](mailto:email.blarghhhh@gmail.com).
+You can email me directly at [arielle.elak@gmail.com](mailto:arielle.elak@gmail.com).